-Arabica beans are cultivated in subtropical climates, growing best at altitudes of 900 to 1800 metres.
-Arabica is generally considered to be more delicate than other species of coffee tree: Arabica trees are susceptible to frost, and if the temperate plummets they risk losing their cherries and their leaves.
-Nor do they cope well with extremes of heat.
-At lower elevations, the trees will require shade from other trees if they are to thrive.
+Arabica beans are found in subtropical climates where they grow best at altitudes of 900 to 1800 metres.
+Arabica trees are considered to be a lot more delicate than other species.
+They are susceptible to frost and if the temperature plummets, they risk losing their cherries and their leaves.
+On the other hand, they also do not cope well with extremes of heat and require shade for them to thrive.

-Robusta beans can grow in harsher climates.
-As it is fairly hardy, it can be cultivated at lower altitudes and requires little rainfall to grow, making it more common to places in Central and West Africa and South East Asia.
-Robusta bushes are also far more resistant to diseases than Arabica trees.
+Robusta coffee beans are able to grow in much harsher climates.
+They can be cultivated at lower altitudes and require little rainfall to grow.
+Robusta bushes are more common in Central and West Africa and South East Asia.
+Robusta bushes are far more resistant to disease than Arabica trees.

-After three or four years, coffee trees will begin producing fruit, but the best crop will not appear until the tree is 6 or 7 years old.
-A typical Arabica tree produces up to twelve pounds of coffee each year.
-A Robusta bush produces about twice as much, so the cost of producing Robusta beans is much lower than the cost of Arabica.
+Now we have spoken a bit about the individual beans, how often are these beans produced?
+Normally, after three to four years, coffee trees will begin producing fruit however, the best crop will not appear until the tree is 6 to 7 years old.
+Arabica trees produce up to twelve pounds of coffee, whereas a Robusta bush produces around twice as much so Robusta beans are much lower in cost than Arabica.

 Arabica beans contain less caffeine than Robusta, but they are still considered the superior in taste.
 Arabica tends to have a sweeter taste with flavour notes of chocolate and sugar, it has also been said that the beans have hints of fruits and berries.